Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

-Related questions on quantum geometry in CFT have recently been studied in holography \cite{Goto:2021sqx, 10.21468/SciPostPhys.15.5.202, Caputa_2023_coherentstates, Bai:2024azk, Jiang:2024hgt} and quantum complexity \cite{GiulioTonni:2020, CaputaMagan:2019, ErdmengerEtAl:2025}.
 Note, however, that many of the tools in this paper apply to a wide variety of quantum systems, well beyond CFT.
 Indeed, part of our work boils down to unitary representations of continuous groups, and the way these can be used to build time-dependent Hamiltonians.
 One instance is the family of Hamiltonians \eqref{e11} for the Virasoro symmetry group of CFT, but many other physical systems fall into the same framework.
 Examples include the group $\mathrm{SU}(2)$ describing a spin in a rotating magnetic field \cite{Berry}, or the special linear group $\mathrm{SL}(2,\RR)$ describing both squeezed states in quantum optics \cite{ScullyZubairy:1997} and Hall viscosity \cite{PhysRevLett.75.697,Levay}.
 In fact, a close cousin of the chiral theory \eqref{e11} investigated here is the Hamiltonian of edge modes of quantum Hall droplets subjected to time-dependent area-preserving deformations \cite{OLMSE:2024, MOLES:2025, 10.21468/SciPostPhys.15.4.159}.